-- First, complete the City of Miami Gardens Certificate of Use (CU) application form as outlined in Step 2 on the previous page. - Next, request DERM approval online at: [www.miamidade.gov/Apps/RER/EPSPortal](http://www.miamidade.gov/Apps/RER/EPSPortal).
+- First, complete the City of Miami Gardens Certificate of Use (CU) application form as outlined in Step 2 on the previous page. - Next, request DERM approval online at: www.miamidade.gov/Apps/RER/EPSPortal.
 Once there, go to "Submit for Review & Approval a Municipal Certificate of Use."
-You will see buttons to upload a completed Certificate of Use application and the Zoning Approval Letter provided by the City Planning & Zoning Department.
+You will see buttons to upload a completed Certificate of Use application and the Zoning Approval Letter provided by the City Planning & Zoning Depart